Warning! This subject requires you to do a practical placement, please see Special Requirements for more information.

 Upon completion of this subject, students will be able to:

-- identify and demonstrate a range of verbal and non-verbal communication strategies to support student engagement for learning (GTSD 3.5.1, 4.1.1);
+- identify and demonstrate a range of verbal and non-verbal communication strategies to support student learning (GTSD 3.5.1, 4.1.1);

-- demonstrate an understanding of the role of the Australian Professional Standards for Teachers and critical reflective practice as a form of teacher professional learning, its application to beliefs of teaching to construct an emerging personal philosophy of education (GTSD 6.1.1, 6.2.1);
+- demonstrate an understanding of the role of the Australian Professional Standards for Teachers in supporting critical reflective practice.
+Students will also use reflective practices to begin to develop a personal philosophy of education (GTSD 6.1.1, 6.2.1);

-- interpret professional learning data to consider the rationale for continued professional learning and the implications for improved student learning (GTSD 6.4.1);
+- interpret professional learning data to consider the need for continued professional learning, and the implications for improved student learning (GTSD 6.4.1);

-- identify and explore key concepts related to the roles of external professionals and community representatives in broadening teachers’ professional knowledge and practice (GTSD 7.4.1); and
+- identify and explore how professionals and community representatives can be involved in broadening teachers’ professional knowledge and practice (GTSD 7.4.1); and

 - Topics will be available to enrolled students in the subjects Learning Management System site approximately one week prior to the commencement of the teaching period.